andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 I want to preface that the number of credits an average Cornell student takes is around 15 academic credits.
 I took 1-2 additional classes per semester compared to the average engineering student.
 Additionally, credit hours can be deceiving as some classes are much more work than their credits entail and vice versa.

+Entering my junior year, I had a mentality shift where I started dedicating more time to the class I enjoyed rather than just getting requirements out of the way.

 👍 indicates a class I really enjoyed.

 ⭐ indicates a transformative class I strongly recommend taking.